Average cost of studying abroad

 Cost of study abroad by region/country

-According to Open Doors, the most popular destinations for study abroad are Spain, Italy, the United Kingdom, France and Australia.
+The most popular destinations for study abroad are Italy, Spain, the United Kingdom, France and South Korea.
 However, some of these destinations are also among the most expensive.
-Research from APRIL International finds that Australia is the most expensive country to study in based on annual university costs and annual cost of living, while the United Kingdom and France are not far behind.
+Research finds that Australia is the most expensive country to study in based on annual university costs and annual cost of living, while the United Kingdom and France are not far behind.

 Country | Estimated annual cost (tuition and cost of living) |